 Traffic Violation Information Center

 A traffic violation can be expensive in New Jersey.
 Most people depend on their driver's license to be able to drive to school or work, and for those with a commercial driver's license, this privilege may be the key to their livelihood.
 New Jersey has a strict system of penalties in place to punish those who are caught committing traffic violations.
 If your license privileges have been suspended in another state that issued the license, you are also prohibited from driving here.
-An experienced criminal defense attorney at Goldstein Law Group can help you fight points on your record and other potential penalties in the Middlesex County area.Information on New Jersey Traffic Violations
+An experienced criminal defense attorney at Goldstein Law Group can help you fight points on your record and other potential penalties.
+A Middlesex or Monmouth County traffic ticket lawyer can make a critical difference in your case.Information on New Jersey Traffic Violations

 Common traffic violations in New Jersey include speeding, DUI’s, reckless driving, careless driving, and driving with a suspended license.
 Regardless of the type of infraction, you have a right to defend yourself.
 Depending on the situation, the appropriate defense may include fighting a ticket or negotiating or pleading to a downgraded offense.